hawtio/hawtio/BUILDING.md

     mvn jboss-as:run
     mvn jetty:run

+### LiveReload and other containers

+The easiest way to use other containers and still get the benefits of LiveReload is to create a symbolic link to the generated hawtio-web war in expanded form, in the deploy directory in your web server.

+e.g. to use Tomcat7 in LiveReload mode try the following to create a symbolic link in the tomcat/webapps directory to the **hawtio-web/target/hawtio-web-1.0-SNAPSHOT** directory:

+    cd tomcat/webapps
+    ln -s ~/hawtio/hawtio-web/target/hawtio-web-1.0-SNAPSHOT hawtio

+Then in a shell run

+    cd hawtio-web
+    mvn -Pwatch

+Now just run Tomcat as normal.
+You should have full LiveReload support and should not have to stop/start Tomcat or recreate the WAR etc!

 ### Incremental Compile with TypeScript

 There is a handy shell script [compileTS](https://github.com/hawtio/hawtio/blob/master/hawtio/compileTS) which wraps up using the _tsc_ command to compile the [TypeScipt *.ts files](https://github.com/hawtio/hawtio/tree/master/hawtio/src/main/webapp/js) into the [webapp/js/app.js file](https://github.com/hawtio/hawtio/blob/master/hawtio/src/main/webapp/js/app.js)